Asymmetric predictability in causal discovery: an information theoretic approach: Introduction

+Discovery of causal relationships from observational data is a cornerstone of scientific research.
+Given bivariate observations $(X, Y)$, a fundamental question is whether $X$ causes $Y$ or, alternatively, $Y$ causes $X$.
+Even under simplifying assumptions of no confounding, no feedback loops, and no selection bias, a direct assessment of a bivariate causal relationship is a naturally hard problem. \citep{spirtes_2016}.

+In this paper we propose a new causal discovery statistic within the framework of Shannon's information theory \citep{Shannon1948} by means of a new statistic, the directed mutual information $(DMI)$. $DMI$ serves as a statistical test for independence and also quantifies a notion of ``asymmetric predictability'' or ``predictive asymmetry'' for bivariate $(X, Y)$.
+Not only are we able to estimate this new statistic in a computationally fast and robust manner, but also we establish a framework for statistical inference using a new data-splitting technique.

+Arguably, a key question in bivariate causal discovery methods is whether $X$ is the response variable and $Y$ is the predictor variable (or converse).
+Utilizing information theoretic measures, we propose the directed mutual information coefficients $DMI(X|Y)$ and $DMI(Y|X)$, which enable us to not only test for independence but also quantify ``predictive asymmetry'' for $(X, Y)$ - thereby establishing a sense of asymmetry in bivariate associations.

+Asymmetric predictability invokes the understanding that conditional entropy $H(Y \lvert X)$ measures the amount of uncertainty remaining in $Y$ after learning $X$.
+It is known that $H(X|Y) > \ (\text{or }<) \ H(Y|X)$ implies conditioning on $X$ and predicting $Y$ yields less (or more) uncertainty, thereby establishing a sense of ``asymmetric predictability''.

+Our methodology development is motivated by a cohort study - the Early Life Exposures in Mexico to Environmental Toxicants (ELEMENT) cohort \citep{Hernandez_Avila_1996}.
+The study aims to investigate the direction of influence between DNA methylation (DNAm) alterations and cardiovascular outcomes.
+Specifically, in genes (namely, \emph{FGF5}, \emph{ATP2B1} and \emph{PRDM8}) that are linked with blood pressure (BP), researchers wish to investigate whether DNAm (specifically, cytosine-phosphate-guanine (CpG) methylation) status influences change in BP or if the converse is true \citep{dicorpo_2018}.
+Focusing on the CpG sites of the three candidate genes, we apply our $DMI$ framework to analyze data on DNAm and BP in the epigenetic ELEMENT study.
+Our method unveils predictive asymmetry exists between CpG sites and BP variation.
+This new finding provides a sense of directionality in an association study between BP variation and epigenetic biomarkers, paving the way for future advancements in individualized risk assessments and even therapeutic targets.

 The organization of this paper is as follows.
 Section 2 presents the formulation of our framework.
 Section 3 presents the estimation methodology and theoretical guarantees.
 In Section 4, we present simulation studies used to evaluate the finite-sample performance of our method.
-We apply our method to analyze three real data examples in Section 5.
+We apply our method to analyze the motivating ELEMENT data example in Section 5.
 Finally, we make some concluding remarks in Section 6.
 Detailed proofs of the large sample properties are included in the Appendix.